 At one point, Sandro took his knife off his belt and used it as a machete to cut our way through some overgrown trees.
 This was officially the most badass trail ride of my life.

 Sandro told me that we were in the largest city centre park in all of Europe.
 I can believe it – I thought Hyde Park was huge, but it was nowhere near this scale!
 On our walk back we saw more wildlife – colorful birds, a few cats, and even a very large and very colorful pheasant.
 I was just a bit sad when we rounded the corner and saw the front gate of the stable again.

-However, I think Sandro warmed up to me and my slow Italian by the end.
+However, I think Sandro had really warmed up to me and my slow Italian by the end.
 As I was leaving, I got a firm handshake and a “molto piacere.”

-All in all – one of the best things I did in Rome.
+All in all – one of the best things I’ve ever done in Rome.

 Loved this article!
 You’re very lucky to have been on such a wonderful trip to Rome.
 I love, love, love horse-back-riding and your photos are great!

 Thank you, Kathy!
 It was one of the most fun things I’ve ever done. 🙂 Glad you enjoyed the post!